 Following fundraising success and project approval by the Yale Corporation, Yale Divinity School is moving ahead with design and construction of its history-making Living Village residential complex.

-The School will break ground in 2023 on the first phase of the unprecedented off-the-grid student housing, with the facility to open in 2024.
+The School will break ground in 2023 on the first phase of the unprecedented off-the-grid student housing.*

 “After years of planning and seeking support, we are thrilled that the Living Village is becoming a reality,” Dean Greg Sterling said.
 “We are deeply grateful for the donors who have generously supported the project.
 The project will not only challenge universities and colleges in North America and around the globe to rethink sustainable residences, but it will offer many of our students subsidized housing that will make their education more affordable.”

 Touted as the largest residential living-building project in the education sector, the Divinity School’s Living Village will house approximately 150 students once all phases are complete.
 Depending on additional funds raised in the next year, the first phase of construction will create housing for 30 to 60 students.
 Also to be constructed in the initial phase are the power plant and other infrastructure.
 The remainder of the complex will be built as more funds are raised.

 A profound theological statement

 The buildings will derive all their energy from the sun and geothermal wells and all their water from local precipitation, while processing waste on site.
 The complex is being designed to meet the rigorous standards of the Living Building Challenge, whose creator, Jason McLennan, has been a consultant to the project.
 The firm Bruner/Cott Architects is serving as architects of record, working in collaboration with Höweler + Yoon to design the complex.